Lifting body

 A lifting body is a fixed-wing aircraft or spacecraft configuration in which the body itself produces lift.
 In contrast to a flying wing, which is a wing with minimal or no conventional fuselage, a lifting body can be thought of as a fuselage with little or no conventional wing.
 Whereas a flying wing seeks to maximize cruise efficiency at subsonic speeds by eliminating non-lifting surfaces, lifting bodies generally minimize the drag and structure of a wing for subsonic, supersonic and hypersonic flight, or spacecraft re-entry.
 All of these flight regimes pose challenges for proper flight safety.

 Lifting bodies were a major area of research in the 1960s and 1970s as a means to build a small and lightweight crewed spacecraft.
-The US built a number of lifting body rocket planes to test the concept, as well as several rocket-launched re-entry vehicles that were tested over the Pacific.
-Interest waned as the US Air Force lost interest in the crewed mission, and major development ended during the Space Shuttle design process when it became clear that the highly shaped fuselages made it difficult to fit fuel tankage.
+The United States built a number of lifting body rocket planes to test the concept, as well as several rocket-launched re-entry vehicles that were tested over the Pacific.
+Interest waned as the United States Air Force lost interest in the crewed mission, and major development ended during the Space Shuttle design process when it became clear that the highly shaped fuselages made it difficult to fit fuel tankage.

-Advanced spaceplane concepts in the 1990s and 2000s did use lifting-body designs.
+Advanced spaceplane concepts in the 1990s and 2000s used lifting-body designs.
 Examples include the HL-20 Personnel Launch System (1990) and the Prometheus spaceplane (2010).
-The Dream Chaser lifting-body spaceplane, an extension of HL-20 technology, was proposed as one of three vehicles to potentially carry US crew to and from the International Space Station, but eventually was selected as a resupply vehicle instead.
-In 2015 the ESA Intermediate eXperimental Vehicle performed the first ever successful reentry of a lifting body spacecraft.
+The Dream Chaser lifting-body spaceplane, an extension of HL-20 technology, was proposed as one of three vehicles to carry American crew members to and from the International Space Station, but eventually was selected as a resupply vehicle instead.
+In 2015 the European Space Agency Intermediate eXperimental Vehicle performed the first-ever successful reentry of a lifting body spacecraft.

 History

 The lifting body had been imagined by 1917, in which year an aircraft with something like a delta wing plan form with a thick included fuselage was described in a patent by Roy Scroggs.
-However at low airspeeds the lifting body is inefficient and did not enter mainstream airplane design.
+The lifting body is inefficient at low airspeeds, however, and it did not enter mainstream airplane design.

 Aerospace-related lifting body research arose from the idea of spacecraft re-entering the Earth's atmosphere and landing much like a regular airplane.
 Following atmospheric re-entry, the capsule spacecraft from the Mercury, Gemini, and Apollo series had very little control over where they landed.
 A steerable spacecraft with wings could significantly extend its landing envelope.
 However, the vehicle's wings would have to be designed to withstand the dynamic and thermal stresses of both re-entry and hypersonic flight.
-One proposal eliminated wings altogether: design the fuselage body to produce lift by itself.
+One proposal eliminated wings altogether, designing the fuselage body to produce lift by itself.